Neyami/CSO-Weapons/README.md

 There might be changes made to the game that cause the scripts to fail and there's nothing I can do about it at this time.
 But the fixes should be simple.

+Some of the weapons aren't 100% finished but they're mostly tweaks such as muzzleflashes, animations, bulletspread, damage, and such.

 It'll look really messy but should be relatively easy to use anyway.

 Hopefully I can make it better in the future, but health reasons and being busy IRL currently prevents me from doing so.